 Key features of Crossplane

-• Kubernetes-native declarative API – Infrastructure is managed via CRDs and controllers, making it a seamless extension of Kubernetes
+- Kubernetes-native declarative API – Infrastructure is managed through CRDs and controllers, so it behaves like any other Kubernetes object

 License/pricing model: Open source (Apache-2.0)